t-mon/guh-webserver/README.md

 ### TODO

  - [ ] Properly handle deviceErrors etc. in responses
+ - [ ] Refactor code to use something like "RegisterEndPoint()" to be able to autogenerate meta information (required params, relationship to guh core, etc.) about the API
  - [x] Convert ENV params to real command line params
    - [x] Params for guh-ip, guh-port, config-path, port
- - [ ] Create a config file in etc (/etc/guh/guh-webserver.conf)
  - [x] Serve static files from configurable directory (http://stackoverflow.com/a/14187941/641032)
- - [ ] Refactor code to use something like "RegisterEndPoint()" to be able to autogenerate meta information (required params, relationship to guh core, etc.) about the API